 Any lemon dessert and I’ll come with fork ready.
 But, right now, my lime tree is heavy with fruit and I have to do something about it.
 Lemon bars are probably one of my all time favorites – the flaky, buttery crust, the creamy, sweet and tart filling – amazing.
-Lime and coconut anything is also a favorite, and in a bar, about as wonderful as lemon.
+Lime and coconut anything is a heavenly combo, and in a bar, about as wonderful as lemon.
 So I created these gluten-free lime coconut bars and my friends are hooked!

-I have used several different gluten-free flour blends for this bar recipe and they all worked well.
+I have used several different gluten-free flour blends for this recipe and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.
 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours

 Here is my special flour blend that I love for this recipe and many more of my gluten-free recipes: